bennettoh/SaveVanFaves/README.md

 - Business Name
 - Physical Business Address

-- Description of where the funds will go and why they're needed
-- What are 5 adjectives that describe your staff?
-- What's keeping you hopeful through this time?
-- Venmo Username (e.g. @JoePizzaHelpStaff)
-- GoFundMe Link
-- Verify that it's you by DM-ing your Venmo username to @bailoutnyc on Instagram or Twitter from your business account, or by posting publicly about bailout.nyc.
+- Verify that it's you by DM-ing your support username to @bailoutnyc on Instagram or Twitter from your business account, or by posting publicly about bailout.nyc.

 Get the **Share URL** for the form by clicking **Send** and the **Link** icon: